The BPgWSP test: a Bayesian Weibull Shape Parameter signal detection test for adverse drug reactions: Case study

 \paragraph{Signal detection test:}

-The BPgWSP test results for carpal tunnel syndrome are presented in Table \ref{tab:tunnel_testoutcome}.
-In two out of four prior specifications, namely when the prior belief is that the event is to be expected around the first quarter or middle of the observation period, a signal is raised for both control and exposed group.
-In the two other cases, a signal is raised for neither group.
+In two out of four prior specifications, namely when the prior belief is that the event is to be expected around the first quarter or middle of the OP, a signal is raised for both the control and exposed group.
+In the two other cases, a signal is raised for neither group (see Table \ref{tab:tunnel_testoutcome}).

-The ambiguous test results occurring here and in \citet{sauzet2013illustration} where no signal was raised for the exposed group and a signal was raised for the control group when censored after 637 days are probably returned due to the confounding effect of the age of the participants for which the carpal tunnel syndrome is a common condition.
+Carpal tunnel syndrome is not a recognized ADR to our knowledge.
+The ambiguous test results assigning signals to exposed and control group under a subset of prior specifications are probably returned due to the confounding effect of the age of the participants for which the carpal tunnel syndrome is a common condition.
+This suggests that sample stratification might be an important preparation before BPgWSP testing in some applications.